embarklabs/embark/site/source/_posts/2019-11-28-nim-vs-crystal-part-3-cryto-dapps-p2p.md

 Welcome back to my series comparing the two sweethearts of the modern low-level programming world.
 Just to quickly recap: in [article #1](/news/2019/11/18/nim-vs-crystal-part-1-performance-interoperability/) I noted my thoughts on the interoperability capabilities of the two languages, alongside briefly reviewing the performance metrics for each (albeit with relatively simple tests).
 Whether simple or not, the tests ***did*** throw up some unexpected twists in the plot - Crystal used *very-nearly* half of the memory amount executing the tests when compared to Nim, and also took *very nearly* half of the execution time in doing so.  **This seriously took me by surprise!**

 In [article #2](/news/2019/11/21/nim-vs-crystal-part-2-threading-tooling/); I looked at the Concurrency primitives of each language, and explored both the in-built tooling, and external package ecosystems surrounding each language.
 As I said in that article, one of the biggest factors I look at when considering adopting a new language; is its tooling ecosystem.
-This includes, but is not limited to:  A comprehensive package manager, an intuitive testing suite, a good project scaffolder, and an in-built formatter/linter to ensure my code stays semantically correct – especially if I know I will be working in Open Source repos others will contribute to.
-But they're just the high-level tools.
+This includes, but is not limited to:  A comprehensive package manager, an intuitive testing suite, a good project scaffolder, and an in-built formatter/linter to ensure my code stays semantically correct – especially if I know I will be working in Open Source repos that others will contribute to.
+But they're just the high-level tools that I look for...

-From a low-level perspective; I look for efficient use of technology in features such as in-memory storage, caching, garbage collection, and concurrency primitives that not just *markedly* improve our application performance, but that are also relatively simple and intuitive to use.
-I see this as particularly important as I have, in my past, seen some truly shocking examples of trying to handle multi-threading, from languages that I love \*cough* ***Ruby*** \*cough*.
+From a low-level standpoint; I look for efficient use of technology in features such as in-memory storage, caching, garbage collection, and concurrency primitives that not just *markedly* improve our application performance, but that are also relatively simple, and intuitive to use.
+I see *this* as particularly important as I have, in my past, seen some truly shocking examples of trying to handle multi-threading, from languages that I love \*cough* ***Ruby*** \*cough*.
 I also like to see a fully-featured standard library that takes influence from previous successful languages.
 However, I digress...

 I regret to say that this is the final article in this series!
 It's been good fun for me; getting to the know the ins-and-outs of Nim, and to re-grow a fresh appreciation of Crystal, having put it on the back-burner for quite some time.
 However,  whether the final article in the series or not, it's going to be a good one!
 We're going to be covering the benefits to the Cryptocurrency / DApp industries from both Crystal and Nim.
-So without further ado, let's dive on in!
+So without further ado:

+***Let's dive on in!***

 # Cryptocurrency

-Hypothetically; if we were to build our own Cryptocurrency platform, Crystal and Nim would be good languages to consider for doing so.
-(That being a blog series I'm going to write in the near future, so deciding which language to use will be heavily influenced by ***this*** blog series!)
+Firstly, I'd like to talk about the possibility of using either Crystal or Nim,  (or both!) in the development of crypto apps.
+Hypothetically; if we had the inclination to build out our own Cryptocurrency:   Crystal and Nim have ***proven to be two of the strongest languages*** to consider for the undertaking..
+(That being the *next* blog series I'm going to write – in the near future, so deciding which language to use will be heavily influenced by ***this*** blog series!)

-For our Cryptocurrency, we would need to be able to use an intelligent key manager, utilise smart hashing algorithms, maintain strong performance, and all of this atop of a distributed, decentralised virtual machine / node manager.
+For our Cryptocurrency, we would need to be able to use an intelligent key manager, utilise smart hashing algorithms, maintain strong performance, and all of this atop of a distributed, decentralised virtual machine or blockchain.
 Now, all of this sounds like a ***very*** tall order!
 For all of these feature requirements to be met by a single programming language, it would mean that this language is going to have to be **ONE HELL** of an impressive piece of technology.

 Happily, both Crystal *and* Nim allow us ***all*** of the above functionality.
-In our hypothetical usecase, if we were to build out a fully-featured blockchain; mining *and* hashing computations would need to be continually made, both of which entail relatively heavy computations.
-As shown over the last 2 articles in the series, we can be sure that both langs can handle the performance stresses, no problem.
+In our hypothetical usecase, if we were to build out a fully-featured blockchain; mining *and* hashing functions would need to be continually made, both of which entail relatively heavy computations.
+As shown over the last 2 articles in the series, we can at least be sure that both langs can handle the performance stresses, no problemo.

 As I'd like to write this topic out into a further detailed article series, I will show off just 2 of the above pieces of functionality we'd require for our Crypto app:

 ## Calculating our Block Hashes

 When building our Blockchain; we need to consider how we're going to identify and chain our transaction blocks together (blockchain).
-Without going into details in *this* article on how blockchains function, for our hypothetical app, each of our block’s hashes will be a cryptographic hash of the block’s `index`, `timestamp`, `data`, and the hash of the previous block’s hash `previous_hash`.

-For the sake of our hypothetical blockchain; we'll stick with the existing, and proven, SHA256 algorithm.
+Without going into details in *this* article on how blockchains function, we'll stick with the existing, and proven, SHA256 algorithm.

 ### In Crystal: